zkarampa/zkarampa.github.io/_pages/about.md

 permalink: /about
 title: "About Me"
 ---
-I'm a Software Engineer Lead with 'Let's make it working!' attitude.
+I'm a Software Engineer with 'Let's make it working!' attitude.

 Resume